ebi-uniprot/uniprot-manual/help/deleted_accessions.md

 <h3 id="deleted_source_embl">Deleted from sequence source (EMBL)</h3>

+The sequence has been deleted from its source, in this case EMBL.

 <h3 id="deleted_source_tair">Deleted from sequence source (TAIR)</h3>

+The sequence has been deleted from its source, in this case TAIR.

 <h3 id="deleted_source_sgd">Deleted from sequence source (SGD)</h3>

+The sequence has been deleted from its source, in this case SGD.

 <h3 id="deleted_source_ensembl">Deleted from sequence source (ENSEMBL)</h3>

+The sequence has been deleted from its source, in this case ENSEMBL.

 <h3 id="deleted_source_pdb">Deleted from sequence source (PDB)</h3>

+The sequence has been deleted from its source, in this case PDB.

 <h3 id="deleted_source_refseq">Deleted from sequence source (RefSeq)</h3>

+The sequence has been deleted from its source, in this case RefSeq.

 <h3 id="deleted_swiss-prot">Deleted from Swiss-Prot</h3>

+The entry has been deleted from UniProtKB reviewed / Swiss-Prot

 <h3 id="redundant_sequence">Redundant sequence</h3>

+The entry has been deleted because it's sequence is redundant.
+Redundant sequences and over-represented sequences mean that we have too many accessions, or instances, of a protein.
+One example would be COVID-2 proteins.
+In the case of COVID-2, we have initially created UniProtKB entries for any COVID-2 sequence.
+This has caused an over-representation, and thus most of the redundant proteins have been deleted.

 <h3 id="redundant_proteome">Redundant proteome</h3>

+The entry has been deleted because it belongs to a [redundant proteome](https://www.uniprot.org/help/proteome_redundancy_faq).

 <h3 id="excluded_proteome">Excluded proteome</h3>

+The entry has been deleted because it belongs to an [excluded proteome](https://www.uniprot.org/help/proteome_exclusion_reasons).

 <h3 id="over-represented_sequence">Over-represented sequence</h3>

+The entry has been deleted because its sequence is over-represented.
+Redundant sequences and over-represented sequences mean that we have too many accessions, or instances, of a protein.
+One example would be COVID-2 proteins.
+In the case of COVID-2, we have initially created UniProtKB entries for any COVID-2 sequence.
+This has caused an over-representation, and thus most of the redundant proteins have been deleted.

 # See also